Skip to main content

 Snohomish County, District 4

 Council Chair Jared Mead is running unopposed for another term in the District 4 seat on the Snohomish County Council.
-Mead has held a number of public service positions, including four years on the Mill Creek City Council, two years as a state lawmaker in Legislative District 44, and his most recent tenure on the county council, where he has sat since he was appointed in 2020 and retained in the next election by voters.
-Mead, who was born and raised in South Snohomish County, has also worked as a legislative aide and as a campaign manager.
+Mead has held a number of public service positions, including four years on the Mill Creek City Council, two years as a state lawmaker in Legislative District 44, and his most recent tenure on the county council, where he has sat since he was appointed in 2020 and retained in the following election by voters.
+Mead, who was born and raised in south Snohomish County, has also worked as a legislative aide and as a campaign manager.

 Council Chair Jared Mead is running unopposed for another term in the District 4 seat on the Snohomish County Council.
-Mead has held a number of public service positions, including four years on the Mill Creek City Council, two years as a state lawmaker in Legislative District 44, and his most recent tenure on the county council, where he has sat since he was appointed in 2020 and retained in the next election by voters.
-Mead, who was born and raised in South Snohomish County, has also worked as a legislative aide and as a campaign manager.
+Mead has held a number of public service positions, including four years on the Mill Creek City Council, two years as a state lawmaker in Legislative District 44, and his most recent tenure on the county council, where he has sat since he was appointed in 2020 and retained in the following election by voters.
+Mead, who was born and raised in south Snohomish County, has also worked as a legislative aide and as a campaign manager.

 Snohomish County, District 5